npl0204/npl0204.github.io/_projects/Fake-News-Detection.md

 - Led a team of four to develop an efficient NLP model to predict the authenticity of 72,134 online news articles.
 - Performed text preprocessing such as removing noise, tokenization, lemmatization, performing TF-IDF, etc.
 - Examined seven Neural Network models (with Long Short-Term Memory) achieved the highest accuracy (94.51%) and F1 (94.71%) scores.
-- Please visit the project using this [link to my notebook](https://drive.google.com/file/d/1OfMiaONZ3jVB1x4l0uJKjn4qcrSGs-dv/view?usp=sharing).
+- Please visit the project with Google Colab Notebook using this [link to my notebook](https://drive.google.com/file/d/1OfMiaONZ3jVB1x4l0uJKjn4qcrSGs-dv/view?usp=sharing).

 ## Details
 ### Project Proposal